Salt Lake City: Festivals

-Salt Lake City has a thriving festival culture.
-Various festivals happen throughout the year, celebrating the diversity of the valley's communities.
+Various festivals occur throughout the year, celebrating the diversity of the communities.
 From culture, food, religion and spirituality, to dance, music, spoken word, and film, almost any type of festival can be found.
 Many of the festivals have been ongoing for decades.

 The rainbow flag at the conclusion of the 2014 Utah Pride parade.

 The Utah Pride Festival is an annual LGBTQ festival, held in June.
 Started in 1983, it has grown to a three-day festival with attendance exceeding 50,000.
 It is sponsored by the Utah Pride Center.
 The Utah Pride Festival is Salt Lake City's second largest festival, after Days of '47, and is one of the nation's largest Pride festivals.
 The festival includes hundreds of vendors, food, music stars, a 5k run, a dyke and trans march, and an interfaith service by the Utah Pride Interfaith Coalition.

 The Utah Arts Festival has been held annually since 1977 with an average attendance of 80,000.
 About 130 booths are available for visual artists, and five performance venues for musicians.
 The Dark Arts Festival is an annual 3-day festival dedicated to the goth and industrial subcultures.
 The festival started in 1993, and is hosted at the local goth club Area 51.
 The festival contracts bands to play during the event.
 2015's lineup included Tragic Black, The Gothsicles, Adrian H & the Wounds, and Hocico.